-I love recipes that can be made ahead and this artichoke cheese strata qualifies!
+I love recipes that can be made ahead and this artichoke cheese breakfast strata recipe qualifies!
 Perfect for brunch or a light supper, this one always seems so elegant, perhaps because of the artichokes.
 But when it comes to simple, this egg strata recipe can’t be beat!

 This one seems a bit dressed up, perhaps because of the marinated artichoke hearts and goat’s cheese that puts this into the decadent category.